ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 Specify the number of capacity disks that you want to add.

-If you want to add more capacity disks, check the **High performance with Intel Optane** box.
+If you want to add more capacity disks, select the **High performance with Intel Optane** checkbox.
 This option provides two extra capacity disk bays, which are useful for workloads that require less latency and higher IOPS throughput.

-The **High performance with Intel Optane** option is available only for the Skylake and Cascade Lake CPU models.
+The **High performance with Intel Optane** option is available only for vSphere 6 instances.
 {:note}

-#### Disk size for vSAN cache disks
+#### Size for vSAN cache disks
 {: #vc_addingclusters-vsan-storage-size-cachedisks}

-Review the **Disk size for vSAN cache disks** value.
+Review the **Size for vSAN cache disks** value.
 The value depends on whether you checked the **High performance with Intel Optane** box.

 #### Number of vSAN cache disks
 {: #vc_addingclusters-vsan-storage-number-cachedisks}